Conference - Geometry and Topology in Low Dimensions: Lasting Trends and Emerging Directions

 Description

-The conference will bring together experts from various fields of low-dimensional topology.
+The conference (organized in conjunction with the Clay Institute) will bring together experts from various fields of low-dimensional topology.

 Each of the five days of the conference will focus on one of the following topics: